-Graduate Students are students who hold a Bachelor's degree in Arts or Science and are pursuing a course towards a Master's degree.
+Graduate Students are students who hold a Bachelor's degree in Arts or Science and are pursuing a course leading to the Master's degree.

 Undergraduates are students who have completed Matriculation\ and are candidates for a Bachelor's degree in Arts or Science, or for a degree in a professional course.